 Now we can add the olive oil to the pan.
 Let it heat up and once it’s ready, add the remaining whole cumin seeds, whole black pepper, and whole cardamom pods to the pan and allow them to pop.
 Again you will smell that earthy flavour, but a slightly more pungent smell as they pop.
 Add the garlic, ginger, and chili to the pan and cook them for about 3-4 minutes or until the moisture has disappeared and they have browned.

 Add the garam masala, coriander powder, turmeric, and chili powder to the pan.
-Mix well so that the meat is coated with the dry spices.
+Mix everything well and coat the meat with the dry spices.
 Mix the yogurt into the water and add that to the pan.
 Again, toss well to coat everything with the yogurty liquid.
 Immediately, you will see the colour change and turn into a deep reddish-yellow colour.
 Turn the heat down on the stove and allow the jeera chicken curry to simmer on low heat for about 20-25 minutes.
 Mix it often to prevent it from burning.

-Once most of the liquid has dried up, the curry is ready to be enjoyed.
-Just before serving, sprinkle some fresh coriander and the dry roasted cumin seeds that you had set aside onto the Kenyan style jeera chicken curry.
+Allow most of the liquid to evaporate and enjoy the curry.
+Just before serving, sprinkle some fresh coriander and the dry roasted cumin seeds onto the Kenyan jeera chicken curry.
 Enjoy with a side of roti, naan, or rice.

 Here is a list of my favourite accompaniments for this curry: